18685030/OrientationWeek/README.md

 ## Note

 This is nothing to do with the UoL SU directly and is a seperate set of activities to compliment and help new starters make new friends and feel comfertable with the SoCS as quickly as possible.
-Currently, these activties are time tabled around 15:00-18:00 after the main days events.
+Currently, these activities are timetabled around 15:00-18:00 after the main days events.